There are many trails on Mount Carmel, and Finger Cave is a lovely loop and short trail that leads you to a stunning

 The cave is quite big and wide.
 You can walk in it standing upright.

-Overall, this is quite nice and rather short trail.
-But, if you are out of shape some of the climbs can be a little hard.
-Difficulty level of this route is defined as medium.
+Overall, this is a nice and rather short hike.
+But, if you are out of shape, some of the climbs can be a little hard.
+The difficulty level of this route is defined as a medium.

-As for most trails in Israel I’d recommend hiking while it’s not too hot (early mornings) and not after rains.
+As for most trails in Israel, I would recommend hiking while it is not too hot (early mornings) and not after rains.